 Yes.
 All food facilities that are required to register with FDA under section 415 of the FD&C Act must renew their registrations with FDA, every other year, during the period of time beginning on October 1 and ending on December 31 of each even-numbered year.

-No. At this time, the same types of food facilities that were required to register with FDA under section 415 of the FD&C Act before FSMA are required to register with FDA and renew such registrations.
+At this time, the same types of food facilities that were required to register with FDA under section 415 of the FD&C Act before FSMA are required to register with FDA and renew such registrations.
 Those facilities are domestic and foreign facilities that manufacture, process, pack, or hold food for human or animal consumption in the United States.
 Section 103(c) of FSMA directs FDA to conduct a rulemaking to “clarify the activities that are included as part of the definition of the term ‘facility’ under such section 415 [of the FD&C Act].”
-A clarification of activities included as part of the definition of the term “facility” was proposed as part of the rulemaking for the preventive controls, as provided by section 103(c) of FSMA.
-For more information on proposed preventive controls, please visit FDA’s Preventive Standards page.
+A clarification of activities included as part of the definition of the term “facility” is included in the rulemaking for preventive controls, as provided by section 103(c) of FSMA.
+For more information on preventive controls, please visit FDA’s Preventive Standards page.

 Under FSMA, all food facilities that are required to register with FDA under section 415 of the FD&C Act, including foreign facilities, are required to submit registration renewals to FDA during the registration renewal period.